 - for teenagers completing 7th & 8th grade

-- Lesson Curriculum: The Case for Christ which will include a focus on real-life Bible applications for teenagers; time of personal devotions and prayer are also included
+- Lesson Curriculum: includes large group Bible lessons, small group discussions which a focus on real-life Bible applications for teenagers; time of personal devotions and prayer are also included

 - Activities: daily recreation, swimming, and wilderness activities; options for additional activities may include: archery, volleyball, specialized sports, various crafts, fishing, canoeing, cooking

 - Note: Teenagers in this program may be given the opportunity to choose some of the activities in which they will participate during the week.
 Weather permitting, the campers will travel off-site to a high ropes course.

 - Accommodations: cabins (with bunk beds, bathrooms and showers) or large lodge (with separate boys & girls loft sleeping areas, bathrooms with showers, large group meeting area and kitchen) or tents (boys only); Due to space, sleeping accommodations are at the director’s discretion based on the number of Junior High campers of each gender; boys sleeping in tents (if needed) will be notified at least a week before the start of camp.

 - The cost includes camp rental, room and board, meals, snacks, crafts and all activities.

 - Each camper is also asked to bring 2 dozen homemade cookies to camp.

 - Financial aid scholarships, as well as payment plans are available, if needed.
 Please e-mail the camp director at LPCcamps@gmail.com for more information about these options.

 - *Price difference due to special Junior High only activities.